Royal Naval Artillery Volunteers: Formation and service

-The Royal Naval Artillery Volunteers (RNAV) were authorised by a parliamentary act of 1873.
+The Royal Naval Artillery Volunteers (RNAV) were authorised by the Naval Artillery Volunteer Act 1873 (36 & 37 Vict. c.
+77).
 It was, with the Royal Naval Reserve (RNR), one of two reserve corps that could be used to supplement the Royal Navy in time of war.
 The RNR was originally a reserve of trained seamen only, though by this time it had expanded to include reserve officers.
 The RNAV was "composed of men who had not, as a rule, practical acquaintance with the sea, but who had nautical sympathies and aspirations" and included officers and ratings.
 The RNAV absorbed the men of the Royal Naval Coast Volunteers (disbanded 1873) who had not been transferred to the RNR.

 The RNAV were organised into brigades of four or more batteries; the brigades were numbered and named after a locality.
 Each battery was commanded by a sub-lieutenant (chosen by the brigade commander) and consisted of a chief petty officer, 2 first class petty officers, 2 second class petty officers, 2 buglers and 51-71 leading gunners or gunners (the latter were the RNAV equivalent of the navy's leading seaman and able seaman ranks), all volunteers.
 As well as the volunteers the battery was provided with a full-time first class petty officer.
 Each brigade was commanded by a lieutenant and additionally had a full-time staff of a lieutenant-instructor, a surgeon, a bugle major and armourer.
 Each brigade could also appoint honorary commanders, staff-surgeons and chaplains, though such men were not liable for active service and their appointments would be automatically terminated if the RNAV were mobilised.